 Having served on the company’s board of directors since 2003, Ben joined the company as vice president in 2010 and was elected president in 2013.
 A native of Bangor, Ben returned to Maine after working in the Boston region for 13 years, where he consulted for regulated utility companies such as Verizon, Waste Management, CSX Transportation, and Exelon Energy.
-Ben currently serves on the Board of Directors and the Executive Committee of the Maine Forest Products Council, North Maine Woods, Inc., and the Maine Forest & Logging Museum.
+Ben currently serves on the Board of Directors of the Maine Forest Products Council, Forest Society of Maine, North Maine Woods, and the Maine Forest & Logging Museum.
 He is a graduate of Hamilton College and holds an M.B.A. with high distinction from the F.W.
 Olin Graduate School of Business at Babson College.

 Chief Financial Officer

 Ben joined Prentiss & Carlisle in 2014 as Corporate Controller before being named CFO and Treasurer in 2018.
 He oversees financial reporting for both P&C and its clients and is also responsible for the company’s Accounting Operations division, including all financial activities, tax reporting, asset management, treasury, and insurance programs.
 Prior to joining P&C, Ben worked in the audit department of the public accounting firm of BerryDunn, gaining experience in internal control environments and developing an analytical mindset.
 He graduated with honors from the University of Maine with a Master’s in Accounting and is a Certified Public Accountant.

 After a diverse career in forest products — forest technician, operations forester, woodlands operations manager, sawmill production manager, and mill manager for a variety of companies—Dave joined Prentiss & Carlisle in 2001.
 Dave oversees and coordinates the marketing and quality control of P&C’s forest products.
 Dave graduated from the University of Maine with a B.S. in forest management in 1984.